iwanbk/rimcu/README.md

 ## System Requirements

-Redis 6, with it's client side caching feature
+Redis 6 or newer, with it's client side caching feature

 ## How it works